-First, the Gospels state that Jesus died on the day before the Sabbath.
+In support of a Friday crucifixion, the Gospels state that Jesus died on the day before the Sabbath.
 We read in Mark 15:42-43, "And when evening had come, since it was the day of Preparation, that is, the day before the Sabbath, Joseph of Arimathea, a respected member of the council, who was also himself looking for the kingdom of God, took courage and went to Pilate and asked for the body of Jesus."
 The Sabbath has always been the last day of the week, Saturday.
-We can conclude that Mark is clearly speaking of Christ's death on Friday.
+It seems, then, that Mark is clearly speaking of Christ's death on Friday.

-Some, however, argue that a Friday death and Sunday resurrection do not fit Matthew 12:40.
-There, Jesus states, "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth."
+Some argue that a Friday death and Sunday resurrection do not fit Matthew 12:40.
+There, Jesus states, "For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth."
 Since Jesus was not in the grave "three nights," some argue that either this prediction by Jesus was inaccurate or that the crucifixion was earlier than Friday.
 Such proponents typically suggest Thursday, though some also argue for Wednesday.